 Anxiety is a condition that can close you off to others.
 For friends and family of those living with anxiety, this can represent a serious challenge.
 You want to help them deal with their condition, but you don't know how to help them or what you can say to snap them out of their struggles.

-It's important to realize that while anxiety is not a physical condition, it's also not something that can be cured through logic or reasoning.
+It's important to realize that while anxiety is not a physical condition, it's also not something that can be cured by logic or reasoning.
 Like a disease, anxiety is something that needs special treatment.
 In this article, we'll give a background on what it's like to live with anxiety, followed by information on how to help your family members or friends with anxiety.

 Living With Anxiety

 You need to realize that anxiety disorders are not like normal anxiety.
 It's not like the anxiety you feel before a meeting with your boss, or when you come face to face with a bully at school.
 It's much more complex, much less controllable, and with passage of time, more difficult to cure.